PunMung-66/LEARN-GIT2/README.md

 17.  git reset --mixed <commit_serial> "Back to that commit event and all file back to working Directory"
 18.  git reset --hard <commit_serial> "Back to that commit event and all file in that commit event is deleted"
 # Basic command for remote in github repository
-git init
+- git init

-git add README.md
+- git add README.md

-git commit -m "first commit"
+- git commit -m "first commit"

-git branch -M main
+- git branch -M main

-git remote add origin https://github.com/PunMung-66/Shell_mustgoon.git
+- git remote add origin <Url>

-git push -u origin main
+- git push -u origin main